Loading...

 Stay Hydrated

-Drink water before and during your meal.
-Adequate hydration can help maintain stable blood sugar levels.
+Drink plenty of water before and during your meal.
+Proper hydration can aid in digestion and help maintain steady blood glucose levels.

 healthspan-mbl